A sweeping coronavirus lockdown in Turkey sets off arguments and economic anxiety

 For all the consternation about tourists, that industry was suffering too, due in part to a decision by Russia in April to suspend flights to Turkey.

 “Work is bad.
-Just look,” a tour guide, Metin Yalcin, 67, said Friday, pointing to the sparse plaza in front of the Hagia Sophia.
+Just look,” a tour guide, Metin Yalcin, 67, said Friday, pointing to the sparse plaza in front of the Hagia Sophia mosque.
 Now that the Russians were gone, the visitors were from Ukraine, India or Pakistan.
 Yalcin, a tour guide for 30 years, said business had “never been as bad as it is today” — but Turkey was saddled with impossible choices.

 “This must be done.
 There is no other way,” he said.
 “Everywhere, there are people who protest these measures.”
 Turks, he said, “very much like to walk around.”